magomimmo/modern-cljs/doc/tutorial-19.md

 This tutorial is composed of two parts:

-* Livin' on the edge (Part 1).
+* *Livin' on the edge*.
 In this part we're going to update the depenendencies of a set of libs which the `modern-cljs` depends on;
-* Surviving guide (Part 2).
-In this part we're going to see what to do when the responsiveness of the owner of a lib for which we have submitted a push request is not compatible with our project schedule.
+* *A Survival guide*.
+In this part we're going to see what to do when the responsiveness of the owner of a lib for which we have submitted a push request is not compatible with our project schedule or when she/he does not accept to merge a pull request.

-## Livin' on the edge (Step 1)
+## Livin' on the edge

 > NOTE 1: I suggest you to keep track of your work by issuing the
 > following commands at the terminal: